sandyjmacdonald/sandyjmacdonald.github.io/_posts/2021-12-28-analysing-home-environmental-data-with-influxdb-and-r.md

                values_to = "val")
 ```

-We've finally made it to the point where we can plot our data, using ggplot.
+Finally, we've made it to the point where we can plot our data, using ggplot.
 I
 won't go into all of the details of what's happening here, as ggplot is a
 dark art that combines luck, perserverance, and your ability to search Stack
 Overflow threads for the correct way to do things, but I'll cover the main